gara-z/gara-recipes/White chocolate pannacotta.md

 ## Passion fruit curd:
 ### Ingredients
 135 g granulated sugar
-6 egg yolks
+6 egg yolks (from large eggs)
 150 ml juice from passion fruit (fresh or frozen)
 25 g unsalted butter, cut into small pieces

 ### Instructions
-Prepare a pot with water just enough that when placing a heatproof bowl above, the bowl is not in contact with the water.
+Prepare a pot with water just enough that when placing a heatproof bowl on top, the bowl is not in contact with the water.
 Bring the water to a boil.
-Prepare another bowl with a fine-mesh strainer (optional).
+Optional: Prepare another bowl with a fine-mesh strainer.
-Combine the sugar, yolks, and fuit juice in the heatproof bowl.
+Combine the sugar, yolks, and fruit juice in the heatproof bowl.
 Lower the heat of the stove so the water isn't rumbling and place the bowl over the pot.
 Double-check that the bowl isn't in contact with the boiling water.
 Whisk the mixture constantly to prevent the eggs to clot.
 It will take a while before the mixture starts to thicken, but once it does it can go fast.
 Once the mixture has thickened enough that the whisk leaves traces in the mixture, remove the bowl from the pot.
-Stir in the butter, piece by piece, and keep stirring unil the buter has melted and is fully incorporated.
+Stir in the butter, piece by piece, and keep stirring unil the butter has melted and is fully incorporated.
-Optional: Once the butter has been incorporated into the curd, pour it trough the fine-mesh strainer to remove any pieces of coagulated eggyolk.
+Optional: Once the butter has been incorporated into the curd, pour it trough the fine-mesh strainer to remove any pieces of coagulated egg yolk.
 If the mesh is very fine, you may have to press with a spatula to help the curd through the strainer.
 Cover the curd with plastic wrap and make sure to place the wrap on the surface of the curd to prevent a thick skin forming.
 Alternatively, pour the curd into a piping bag if you'd like to pipe it on top of the pannacotta.
 Place the curd into the fridge to set and chill.

-## Assembly:
+## Serving:
 Just before serving, assemble the pannacotta, curd*, and any additional toppings** (optional).
-If not piping the curd on top of the pannacotta, distribute the curd on top of the pannacotta carefully with a spoon.
+If not piping the curd, distribute it carefully with a teaspoon on top of the pannacotta.
 Dig in!

 (*) Instead of fruit curd, you can serve the pannacotta with fresh raspberries (whole or mashed and sweetened with some sugar), or other fresh berries and/or fruit.
 (**) Optional toppings: toasted and chopped nuts, caramellized nuts, coconut crisp (recipe to be added)